dropseed/pullapprove-enterprise/deploy/docs/faqs.md

 If the browser console is giving a CORS error and your installation is brand new, it may take a few hours for your new S3 bucket to propagate and for the URL to work as expected.

+### How do I transition from a clone of this repo to using it as a Terraform module?

+In order to transition the `terraform.tfstate` from a cloned setup to a module setup, our current recommendation is to manually modify `terraform.tfstate`.
+In your editor of choice, find `"mode": "managed",` and replace with `"module": "module.your_module_name", "mode": "managed",`.
+When you run terraform apply, it should now recognize most of the state as being the same as the current, and only show the few changes you expect.

 ## Security

 ### What data is stored?